Ukraine cites success in downing drones, fixes energy sites

 Russian authorities on Monday doubled down on Shoigu’s warning.

 Lt.
 Gen. Igor Kirillov, head of the Russian military’s radiation, chemical and biological protection forces, said Russian military assets were on high readiness for possible radioactive contamination.
-He told reporters a “dirty bomb” blast could contaminate thousands of square kilometers and spew deadly radiation up to 1,500 kilometers.
+He told reporters a dirty bomb blast could contaminate thousands of square kilometers.

-At a news conference Monday, Russian Foreign Minister Sergey Lavrov: “It’s not an unfounded suspicion, we have serious reasons to believe that such things could be planned.”
+Russian Foreign Minister Sergey Lavrov said Monday: “It’s not an unfounded suspicion, we have serious reasons to believe that such things could be planned.”

 Ukraine has rejected Moscow’s claims as an attempt to distract attention from its own plans to detonate a dirty bomb.
-German Defense Minister Christine Lambrecht on Monday dismissed as “outrageous” the claim that Ukraine could use a dirty bomb, saying there were “zero indications” of that.
+German Defense Minister Christine Lambrecht on Monday dismissed as “outrageous” the Russian claim that Ukraine could use a dirty bomb.

+The White House on Monday again underscored that the Russian allegations were false.

+“It’s just not true.
+We know it’s not true,” John Kirby, a spokesman for the National Security Council, said.
+“In the past, the Russians have, on occasion, blamed others for things that they were planning to do.”

 On the battlefield Monday, his office said at least six civilians were killed and another five were wounded by Russian shelling of several Ukrainian regions over the past 24 hours, including Mykolaiv — where energy facilities were targeted — and the city of Bakhmut in the eastern Donetsk region.